CedarvilleCS/Gradel/README.md

 ```

 ## Setup
 A setup script has been made in `symfony_project` called `setup.sh`.
 It should perform all of the strictly code related operations stated here to set up the environment for Gradel.
+After running `sudo setup.sh`, run `sudo setup_permissions.sh` in the top directory to set up all necessary file permissions.

 #### Installing Composer
 Composer is a PHP-based installer that Symfony uses heavily.